rwinkhart/sshyp/README.md

 # Known Issues

-Currently, if a client is missing folders that exist on the server, the contents of the missing folders will fail to download.
-A temporary workaround is to manually create the folders on the client.
-This will be addressed.
+Currently, the entry list displays each entry with the file extension ".gpg" visible (which you do not type when reading, modifying, or creating an entry).
+This will be corrected when the new entry list is added.